hchiam/learning-octave/README.md

 a % undefined
 load filename.mat % now you have matrix a reloaded a % has a value!

+function returnVariableName = functionName() % functionName is what you'll use to call it returnVariableName = 1; % this tells octave what to return return; % return keyword can't return a value in octave endfunction
 ```

 ## Shortcut alias for faster CLI typing